-More than 150 UNT students, alumni and friends filled the halls of the Texas State Capitol in February to advocate for continued support of higher education.
+On a warm February day in Austin, more than 100 UNT students, alumni and friends turned the halls of the Texas State Capitol Mean Green and advocated for continued support of the university.

 A relatively new tradition, UNT Day at the Capitol was created by the UNT Alumni Association during the 2019 legislative session and continued in 2021 with a letter-writing campaign.
 In 2023, the association returned to the Capitol with groups organized to visit every legislator to ask for support of UNT's legislative appropriations requests.

 Requests included support for the Center for Integrated Intelligent Mobility Systems, along with flagship equity that would allow UNT to support high-impact programs, services and research best suited to meet the needs of students, Texas employers and the state's evolving economy.